Relativistic runaway electron avalanches within complex thunderstorm electric field structures: Multicell reactor model

-The reactor model describes the interaction of avalanches developing in regions of the strong (above-critical) electric field, which are further called ''cells''.
-The ``reactor feedback'' can occur in a thundercloud with a complex electric structure, consisting of several cells with different directions of the electric field.
-Figure~\ref{reactor_model} illustrates the interaction of cells in the reactor structure.
+The reactor model describes the interaction of avalanches developing in regions of the strong electric field sufficient for RREA acceleration, which are further called ``cells''.
+The field strength between cells has under critical value.
+The ``reactor feedback'' can occur in a thundercloud with a complex electric structure, consisting of several cells with different directions of the electric field \cite{doi:10.1063/1.5130111,EGU}.
+Figure~\ref{reactor_model} a) illustrates the interaction of cells in the reactor structure.
 Let a seed electron form a RREA within one of the cells.
 The RREA produces gamma-rays via bremsstrahlung.
-On thunderstorm altitudes the mean free path of gamma-rays is about several hundred meters or more (400 m for 1 MeV gamma on 10 km altitude \cite{NIST}), so gamma-photons can move through regions with the under-critical field, and reach another cell and produce RREAs in it.
-A new RREA, similarly to the initial one, radiates gamma-rays, which can generate RREAs in other cells of the thundercloud.
+On thunderstorm altitudes, the mean free path of gamma-rays is about several hundred meters or more (400~m for 1~MeV gamma on 10~km altitude \cite{NIST}), so gamma rays can propagate through regions with the subcritical field, and reach other cells and produce RREAs.
+New RREAs, similarly to the initial one, radiate gamma-rays, which can generate RREAs in other cells of the thundercloud.
 The closer the direction of the field is to the direction to the other cell, the greater the probability of creating a new avalanche in the initial cell by the radiation of secondary avalanches.
 By the described way, the complexity of the electric field structure can lead to self-sustainable RREA multiplication due to the exchange of high-energy particles between cells.
 In other words, RREA in different strong field regions can amplify each other.
 A great number of RREAs developed under the influence of the reactor feedback can be sufficient for the production of TGF \cite{doi:10.1063/1.5130111}.

-Fig.\ref{reactor_diagram} shows the diagram of gamma-ray multiplication in the strong field region.
-High energy photon interacts with air via Compton scattering, photo-effect of electron-positron pair production, leading to the production of the high energy electron, which might produce a RREA.
+Figure \ref{reactor_model} b) shows the diagram of gamma-ray multiplication in the strong field region.
+High energy photon interacts with air via Compton scattering, photo-effect, or electron-positron pair production, leading to the production of the high energy electron, which might produce a RREA.
 The RREA emits gamma-rays, leading to the multiplication of the initial high-energy photon.
-The electric field outside the cell is under-critical, so the energetic electrons are quickly absorbed by the air.
-If an energetic electron reaches another cell, it can initiate a RREA, similarly to a gamma-photon.
+The electric field outside the cell is subcritical, so the energetic electrons are quickly absorbed by the air.
+Still, if an energetic electron reaches another cell, it can initiate a RREA, similarly to a gamma-ray.